bakiguher/Inspection_of_concrete_with_CNN/README.md

 ### About the Project

 Millions of dollars are being invested on new constructions but if the maintainance is not done properly it could cost more millions.
 This cost can be minimized if the detection of cracks will be found as earlier as possible.

-Readily available crack images data is split in to train validation and test sets with the help of libary splitfolders.
+To be able to achieve this crack images from [kaggle](https://www.kaggle.com/datasets/arunrk7/surface-crack-detection) are split in to train, validation and test sets with the help of library splitfolders.
 In total there are 40000 images.

 Metrics used during training the model are:

     BinaryAccuracy
     Precision